v-a-s-a/pgrn-seq/README.md

 # PGRNseq Project

 # Repository for all source code and documentation for the PGRNseq analysis.
-We use [knitr](http://yihui.name/knitr/) to run the analysis and generate data and analysis reports.
+We use [knitr](http://yihui.name/knitr/) to run the R scripts and generate data and analysis reports.

-## Report generation:

-Assuming you havei the raw data/ directory, GNU make, and R with the appropriate packages installed, simply type:
+Assuming you have the latest data/ directory (not under version control), GNU make, and R with the appropriate packages installed, simply type:

 > make